kej715/DtCyber/NOS1.3/README.md

 The customization jobs insert the binaries they produce into the direct access file named `SYSTEM` in the catalog of user `INSTALL`.
 To create a new deadstart tape that includes the contents of `SYSTEM`, execute the following command:

->`expect make-ds-tape.exp`
+>`node make-ds-tape`

-`make-ds-tape.exp` copies `SYSTEM` to a new tape image.
+`make-ds-tape.js` copies `SYSTEM` to a new tape image.
 The new tape image will be a file with relative path `tapes/newds.tap`.
 To restart NOS 1.3 with the new tape image, execute the following commands:

->`expect shutdown.exp`
+>`node shutdown`

 >`mv tapes/ds.tap tapes/oldds.tap`